 Here, the peacock invitation is sitting in front of a large, three-panel mural with another stately peacock.
 The custom-made painting was a birthday gift from my husband.

 I’ll be sharing more Birds of a Feather Gather Together details soon.
 There’s party decorations, food, favors, games and prizes.
 So, join the flock and follow along!

-Recently, I posted the hand-painted feather glasses in Peacock Party Favors, Gifts and Prizes.
+Recently, I shared hand-painted feather glasses in Peacock Party Favors, Gifts and Prizes.

-Peacock Theme Menu provides some fun ways to present appetizers and desserts.
+Peacock Theme Menu provides fun ways to present appetizers and desserts.

 Another Party, Another Theme

 For now, I’ve gotta get back to work on next month’s Unbirthday Party.
-See the DIY Alice in Wonderland Invitation.
+See it’s DIY Alice in Wonderland Invitation.

 Alice in Wonderland

 Join The Buzz, a periodic email update when Debbee publishes a new post.